Living as an Adult with ADHD

 “On the outside I look put together.
 Inside, I’m exhausted from trying to keep up.”

 ADHD isn’t just focus problems.
-It’s years of internalized blame.
+It can also be years of internalized blame.

 “I’m lazy.”